 In addition to considering what is best financially in the immediate sense, you also need to consider what is best long-term.
 Taking time out of your career will potentially impact your earning and promotion potential in the future.
 The effect it has will depend on the nature of your career – some are easier to take a break from than others.
 You may decide that even though you won’t be bringing in much in the short term because of childcare costs, that it is worthwhile to work for future security, career prospects and earning potential.

 There is also the importance of considering your self-worth.
 This is really a personal decision.
-Some women find being a stay at home mother brings with it a great sense of fulfilment and they feel their time and skills are best served in this way.
-Other women feel they need to work.
+Some find being a stay at home parent brings with it a great sense of fulfilment and they feel their time and skills are best served in this way.
+Others feel they need to work.
 Neither is right or wrong, it depends on the individuals involved.
 However, if your self-worth is tied to your career then it is important to consider this when making decisions.

 It doesn’t need to be permenant